Travis Jankowski Preview, Player Props: Rangers vs. Brewers

-The Texas Rangers, including Travis Jankowski (.250 on-base percentage in past 10 games, 125 points below season-long percentage), battle starting pitcher Brandon Woodruff and the Milwaukee Brewers at Globe Life Field, Friday at 8:05 PM ET.
+The Texas Rangers, including Travis Jankowski (.136 batting average in his past 10 games), battle starting pitcher Freddy Peralta and the Milwaukee Brewers at Globe Life Field, Saturday at 4:05 PM ET.

 Travis Jankowski Game Info & Props vs. the Brewers